Ocean’s pod-driven scaling for Kubernetes clusters serves three main goals:

 Metric-based cluster autoscalers are not aware of Pods when scaling up and down.
 As a result, they may add a node that will not have any Pods, or remove a node that has some system-critical pods on it, like kube-dns.
 Usage of these autoscalers with Kubernetes is discouraged.

-Ocean checks for any unschedulable pods every 10 seconds.
+Ocean continuously checks for unschedulable pods.
 A pod is unschedulable when the Kubernetes scheduler is unable to find a node that can accommodate the pod, this can be happening due to insufficient CPU, Memory, GPU or custom Resource.

 For example, When a pod request more CPU than what is available on any of the cluster nodes.
 Unschedulable pods are recognized by their PodCondition.
 Whenever a Kubernetes scheduler fails to find a place to run a pod, it sets “schedulable” PodCondition to false and reason to “unschedulable“.